UW-EXP/GLOBEM/README.md

 ### TL;DR

 Our platform is tested with Python 3.7 under MacOS 11.6 (intel) and CentOS 7.
-Try the toolbox with one line of command, assuming Anaconda/miniconda is already installed on the machine.
+Try the platform with one line of command, assuming Anaconda/miniconda is already installed on the machine.
 Please find the details of the setup and examples explained in the rest of tutorial.

 ```
 /bin/bash run.sh